Discover how One Ocean Expeditions is different from all the others and learn about why our guests choose to travel with us.

 Continuing our commitment to supporting and operating nationally accredited science literacy and ocean health programs, we have completed a successful season on Canada’s East Coast and in the Canadian Arctic and Greenland, partnering with a variety of scientists, researchers, and educators.

 Read through the latest news about One Ocean Expeditions.

-Have a look through One Ocean Expeditions video library, showcasing all regions they travel to.
+Have a look through the One Ocean Expeditions video library, showcasing some of the highlights of the regions we travel to.

 Guests were captivated by the abundance of wildlife, awe-inspiring landscapes and poignant visits to historical sites and remote Inuit communities in Canada’s Arctic this past summer.